sonofhypnos/thoughts/posts/gpt-4-capability-enhancement.md

     interface, there's just a single prompt I use.
     -   Like usually I tell gpt-4 to be really informal with me, but that is counterproductive if I want it to correct my spelling.
--   I also feel like I want to get better at the sort of \"quickly testing hypotheses thing\" that neel is sometimes talking about (TODO: this is an instance where it would be nice to have the semantic search to find that comment)
+-   I also feel like I want to get better at the sort of "quickly testing hypotheses thing" that neel is sometimes talking about (TODO: this is an instance where it would be nice to have the semantic search to find that comment)